Beyond the Surface: Enhancing LLM-as-a-Judge Alignment with Human via Internal Representations: Abstract

 \section{Abstract}

-The growing scale of evaluation tasks has led to the widespread adoption of automated evaluation using large language models, a paradigm known as "LLM-as-a-judge."
+The growing scale of evaluation tasks has led to the widespread adoption of automated evaluation using LLMs, a paradigm known as "LLM-as-a-judge".
 However, improving its alignment with human preferences without complex prompts or fine-tuning remains challenging.
-In this work, motivated by preliminary findings that middle-to-upper layers encode semantically and task-relevant representations that are often more aligned with human judgments than the final layer, we propose \mname, a lightweight and efficient framework for enhancing LLM-as-a-Judge alignment with human scoring, via internal representations. \mname produces fine-grained judgment scores by aggregating cross-layer score-token logits and computing the expected score from a softmax-based distribution, with the LLM backbone kept frozen. \mname fully leverages the complementary information across different layers, overcoming the limitations of relying solely on the final layer.
+Previous studies mainly optimize based on shallow outputs, overlooking rich cross-layer representations.
+In this work, motivated by preliminary findings that middle-to-upper layers encode semantically and task-relevant representations that are often more aligned with human judgments than the final layer, we propose \mname, a \textbf{post-hoc, plug-and-play} framework for improving the alignment of LLM-as-a-Judge point-wise evaluations with human scores, by leveraging internal representations. \mname produces fine-grained judgment scores by aggregating cross-layer score-token logits and computing the expected score from a softmax-based distribution, while keeping the LLM backbone frozen and ensuring no impact on the inference process. \mname fully leverages the complementary information across different layers, overcoming the limitations of relying solely on the final layer.
 We evaluate our method on the standard alignment benchmarks Flask, HelpSteer, and BIGGen using Spearman correlation, and find that \mname achieves improvements of up to 7.5\% over the best baseline across these benchmarks.
 Without reasoning steps, \mname matches or outperforms reasoning-based methods.
-Experiments on downstream applications, such as data selection and emotional understanding, further show the effectiveness of our method.
+Experiments on downstream applications, such as data selection and emotional understanding, further show the generalization of \mname.